matthiasgeihs/fhe_string/README.md

   where the boundaries are. if we know the length, we can just append.

 ## TODO
-- ensure that no constructed `FheStringSliceVector` is longer than Key::max_int because otherwise we can't ensure correct indexing
-- Work on any the known limitations? (e.g., `split` with empty pattern)
+- Work on any of the known limitations? (e.g., move string functions from `FheString` to `ServerKey`, add support for `split` with empty pattern)